 Index Investing Is Just One Highway on the Map

-Wealth planning that ensures your long term financial security involves far more than just choosing to invest in index funds.
+Motley Fool once said that “Never invest in any idea you can’t illustrate with a crayon”.
+Therefore, wealth planning that ensures your long-term financial security involves far more than just choosing to invest in index funds.
 That’s just one segment of the financial road you’ll be on from today through the end of your life.
-Hopefully you’ve now gained a greater appreciation for why that’s true.
+Hopefully, you’ve now gained a greater appreciation for why that’s true.

 Your next question should be, how can I answer all the questions I’ve just read?